Your appointment

 After the appointment

-Your child should be able to go to nursery or school after their eye appointment.
+However, your child should still be able to go to nursery or school after their eye appointment.

 More information